apache/flink/docs/setup/config.md

 - `yarn.properties-file.location` (Default: temp directory).
 When a Flink job is submitted to YARN, the JobManager's host and the number of available processing slots is written into a properties file, so that the Flink client is able to pick those details up.
 This configuration parameter allows changing the default location of that file (for example for environments sharing a Flink installation between users)

-- `yarn.application-master.env.`*ENV_VAR1=value* Configuration values prefixed with `yarn.application-master.env.` will be passed as environment variables to the ApplicationMaster/JobManager process.
+- `container.application-master.env.`*ENV_VAR1=value* Configuration values prefixed with `yarn.application-master.env.` will be passed as environment variables to the ApplicationMaster/JobManager process.
 For example for passing `LD_LIBRARY_PATH` as an env variable to the ApplicationMaster, set:

 	yarn.application-master.env.LD_LIBRARY_PATH: "/usr/lib/native"

 - `yarn.containers.vcores` The number of virtual cores (vcores) per YARN container.
 By default, the number of `vcores` is set to the number of slots per TaskManager, if set, or to 1, otherwise.

-- `yarn.taskmanager.env.` Similar to the configuration prefix about, this prefix allows setting custom environment variables for the TaskManager processes.
+- `container.taskmanager.env.` Similar to the configuration prefix above, this prefix allows setting custom environment variables for the TaskManager processes.

 - `yarn.application-master.port` (Default: 0, which lets the OS choose an ephemeral port) With this configuration option, users can specify a port, a range of ports or a list of ports for the  Application Master (and JobManager) RPC port.
 By default we recommend using the default value (0) to let the operating system choose an appropriate port.
 In particular when multiple AMs are running on the  same physical host, fixed port assignments prevent the AM from starting.